mreithub/goref/README.md

-# GoRef - Simple (and thread safe) golang reference counter
+# GoRef - Simple (and fast) golang reference counter (using `atomic` integers)

-GoRef is a small [Go][golang] package which implements a simple key-based invocation counter.
+GoRef is a small [Go][golang] package which implements a simple key-based invocation and timing profiler.

-This can be used to check that your code behaves the way you expect (e.g. whether you're properly cleaning up resources you're using, that all your goroutines exit as expected, ...)
+It can be used to:
+- track execution time of your functions/goroutines

-It also tracks execution time, so it might help you to find bottlenecks in your web application.
+- find bottlenecks in your code

-And there's snapshot support.
-It allows you to create Snapshot copies of the ref counter (e.g. periodically or at certain key points in your application) which help to further narrow down potential issues.
+- Check if your goroutines exit properly
+- Track calls to your HTTP endpoints (and their execution time) - see below

+To access the internal profiling data, use `Clone()` or `Snapshot()`.
+Both will create a deep copy of GoRef's internal state. `Snapshot()` then adds that data to the list of named Snapshots (so you can look at different phases of your program separately).

+GoRef's code is thread safe (where it has to be).
+But it was written with performance in mind, so while internal tracking is accurate, there might be one-off errors when taking a `Snapshot` while another goroutine is in the middle of calling `Deref()`.

 ### Getting started